hansen942/trip-reports/docs/tatoosh-paradise-3-29-25/contents.md

 After ~100' of booting Gabriel and I went to take a look at the glacier but as Gabriel poked his head over the top we both were getting hit with 30+ mph winds and considering the poor snow conditions it just didn't seem worth it to continue.

 We decided to reverse course with Ellie and Gabriel downclimbing this section while Abby and I felt more confident on our skis.
-After regrouping we headed back ot the car, traversing back past the creek and passing many snowshoers on the winter trail.
+After regrouping we headed back to the car, traversing back past the creek and passing many snowshoers on the winter trail.
+One of them asked how the skiing was to which I said it was "windy and icy" and she replied that she had been to Killington last week.

 ## Conclusion